Skip to content

 Electrolytes like magnesium, calcium, and potassium play a crucial role in maintaining blood pressure.
 Electrolyte Sources: Magnesium: Nuts, seeds, whole grains.
 Calcium: Dairy products, fortified plant-based milk.
 Potassium: Coconut water, melons, and dried apricots.

-How to Raise Low Blood Pressure by Natural Ways
+How to Raise Low Blood Pressure Naturally by Managing Stress Levels

 Why It Works: